Inside The Most Holy Redeemer Church

 Posted by Frances Ma on

-This week we delve into the Pewabic tile work commissioned for The Church of the Most Holy Redeemer in Detroit, Michigan.
+This week we delve into the Pewabic tile work commissioned for The Most Holy Redeemer Church in Detroit, Michigan.
 This massive edifice was built in 1921 and dedicated in 1923.
 It was once estimated to be the largest Roman Catholic parish in North America.

 Pewabic tile can be found on the vestry floor, the aisleways, and on the floor of the main altar of the interior.
 The exterior facade features two lunettes above the doorway–– depicting two angels in prayer with mosaic medallion insets.